 If you are in music production then often would have encountered the terms EP, LP and Album.
 I know if you are reading this article then you don’t know about these terms.

-BUT, first elt me expalin you where these terms are used in music production?
+BUT, first, let me explain to you where these terms are used in music production?

-Actually, EP, LP or Album is a music recording consists of single song or bunch of songs.
+Actually, EP, LP, or Album is a music recording that consists of a single song or bunch of songs.
 According to the number of songs in the music recording, we categorize them into EP PL and Album categories.

-Let’s find out the meanings and difference between EP, LP and Album.
+Let’s find out the meanings and differences between EP, LP, and Album.

 What is an EP

-According to Wikipedia, the full form of EP is “Extended Play“, that means a music recording which has more then one track but not qualified to called as an album (I will describe Album at last).
+According to Wikipedia, the full form of EP is “Extended Play“, which means a music recording that has more than one track but is not qualified to call as an album (I will describe Album at last).

-EPs generally have 3 to 6 songs in the record.
-Anything more then that fall into the Album category.
+EPs generally have 3 to 6 songs on the record.
+Anything more than that falls into the Album category.

-However, the total time of songs also play a role in categories the record.
+However, the total time of songs also plays a role in categories of the record.
 If it’s below 28 Minutes then falls under EP.

 History of EP

-In the past, before 1980s, EP were actually vinyl records spin at the speed of 78 rpm.
-That was the double speed then an LP which I have described below in this article.
+In the past, before the 1980s, EP was actually vinyl records spin at the speed of 78 rpm.
+That was the double speed of an LP which I have described below in this article.

-Because of the double speed the one side of EP records end up under 12 minutes.
-SO, the total play time was only 22-24 minutes.
+Because of the double speed, one side of EP records ends up under 12 minutes.
+SO, the total playtime was only 22-24 minutes.

-That’s the reason of low number of songs in the record.
+That’s the reason for the low number of songs on the record.

 What is an LP

-Vinyl records were analog music storage medium introduced by Columbia in 1948.
-Long Playing or LP vinyl records are phonograph records format which is categorize by a specific speed of 33 1⁄3 rpm.
+Vinyl records were analog music storage mediums introduced by Columbia in 1948.
+Long Playing or LP vinyl records are phonograph records format which is categorized by a specific speed of 33 1⁄3 rpm.

-That means, this type of vinyl records spin at the speed of 33 1⁄3 rpm.
-LP Vinyl record have the vast history.
+That means this type of vinyl record spin at the speed of 33 1⁄3 rpm.
+LP Vinyl records have a vast history.

 History of LP

-They had been remained the standard format for record albums until its replaced with the first by compact discs introduced on 1980s.
+They had remained the standard format for record albums until it’s replaced with the first compact discs introduced in the 1980s.

-The main characteristic of LP or Long Playing records is each side of an LP vinyl disk can play up to 22 minutes.
-SO, the total play time was approximate 44 minutes.
+The main characteristic of LP or Long Playing records is each side of an LP vinyl disk can play for up to 22 minutes.
+SO, the total playtime was approximately 44 minutes.

 What is an Album